-Clinical Protocol: All enrolled dogs will receive oclacitinib maleate (Apoquel[®]) throughout the study period, beginning on study day 0/1.
+Clinical Protocol: All enrolled dogs will receive oclacitinib maleate (Apoquel®) throughout the study period, beginning on study day 0/1.
 All enrolled dogs will also receive standard carboplatin chemotherapy, administered intravenously on five occasions throughout the study period, on study days 14, 35, 56, 77 and 98.
-Blood and urine samples will be collected at baseline on study day 0/1, and immediately prior to each dose of chemotherapy on study days 14, 35, 56, 77 and 98, as well as two week after each dose, on study days 28, 49, 70, 91 and 112, and three weeks after the final dose of doxorubicin therapy, on study days 0/1, 14, 35, 56, 77, 98 and 119, for flow cytometric analysis of the T cell populations.
+Blood and urine samples will be collected at baseline on study day 0/1, and immediately prior to each dose of chemotherapy on study days 14, 35, 56, 77 and 98, as well as two week after each dose, on study days 28, 49, 70, 91 and 112, and three weeks after the final dose of carboplatin therapy, on study day 119.
+An additional blood sample will be collected simultaneously on each of these clinic visits, on study days 0/1, 14, 35, 56, 77, 98 and 119, for flow cytometric analysis of the T cell populations.
 Additionally, owners will complete a quality of life questionnaire at each of the study visits.
 The questionnaire specifically addresses the potential clinically observable side-effects of this combination therapeutic protocol, such as lethargy, weakness, inappetence, nausea, vomiting and/or diarrhea.